Dairy free fudge!!

 - 1 teaspoon vanilla extract

 - Prepare the pan: Line an 8 x 8 inch pan with parchment paper.
 Leave an overhand on two opposing sides.
-Spray the other sides with cooking spray or grease with butter.
+Spray any exposed pan with cooking spray or grease with non-dairy butter.

 - Prepare any add - in such as nuts, marshmallows, dried cherries, etc.